MENU

 Organisation

-We are a non-profit association whose mission is to research, foster and promote architectural thinking and practice.
-We hold a major forum every three years for the debate, discussion and dissemination of architecture that crosses geographic and disciplinary boundaries.
+We are a non-profit association whose mission is to champion spatial research, foster architectural discourse, and inspire transformation through global engagement.
+We hold a major forum every three years for the reflection, debate, and dissemination of architecture that crosses geographic and disciplinary boundaries.

 Every edition of the Lisbon Architecture Triennale has been distinguished with the High Patronage of His Excellency the President of the Portuguese Republic.
 Since 2013, we benefit from Public Utility Status, and in 2010, we were awarded the status of Cultural Interest given by the Ministry of Culture.